• Skip to primary navigation

 • With a sharp knife, gently score the skin in a tight but shallow diamond pattern, making sure not to nick the flesh.
 Keeping the cuts shallow will ensure there's some tasty fat left after cooking.

 • Season the duck breasts with salt and pepper on both sides.
-Season the flesh side with garlic granules too.
+Season the flesh side with garlic powder, too.

 • Cook the duck over medium-low heat until the skin is browned, about 15 minutes.
-Pour out the excess rendered fat 2-3 times throughout the cooking process.*
+Pour out the excess rendered fat 2-3 times throughout cooking.
+(See notes).

 • Flip the duck pieces and cook the flesh side for 2 minutes, then cook the edges for about 30 seconds each.